EUR/usd

 AUD/USD

 Australia has recorded an unexpected trading deficit in March.
 Economists forecasted a strong surplus of 1.12bln.
 But in practice import has exceeded export by 0.48bln.
-On such news the quickly slid a half-figure down to 1.0260.
-And earlier in the evening it also sank deeply on the release of meeting minutes. is now also playing against the Aussie.
+On such news the aussie quickly slid a half-figure down to 1.0260.
+And earlier in the evening it also sank deeply on the release of fomc meeting minutes. gold is now also playing against the Aussie.
 The $35 decline of the Gold quotes on Tuesday put an additional pressure on the currency.
 The troy oz of Gold is now worth $1642 against $1790 a month before.